-The Confederation's financial statements are prepared on a Going Concern basis and in accordance with Accounting Policies and Practices made by the Operational Management valid as of 31 December 2022 and 2021.
+The Confederation's financial statements are prepared on a Going Concern basis and in accordance with Accounting Policies and Practices made by the Operational Management valid as of 31 December 2023 and 2022.

-The financial statement has been prepared based on historical cost except for Property, Plant and Equipment that are measured under the revaluation method.
+The financial statement has been prepared based on historical cost.
 The assets and liabilities are considered current if the Confederation expects that the amount will be recovered or paid within 12 months after the reporting period.

-The preparation of the financial statements in accordance with the accounting policies and practices formulated by the Operations Management requires the use of certain accounting estimates.
+The preparation of the financial statements in accordance with the accounting policies and practices formulated by the Operational Management requires the use of certain accounting estimates.
 It also requires that the Operational Management exercise its judgment in the application of the Confederation's accounting policies.